 - The leftover/undigested food is acted upon by the bacteria in the large intestine.

-- The principal function of the large intestine is the absorption of the water, electrolytes, minerals, and some drugs.
+- The main function of the large intestine is the absorption of the water, electrolytes, minerals, and some drugs.

 - Also, the mucus, which is secreted by the large intestine, adheres the undigested/unabsorbed/waste particle together.
 Besides this, it also helps in lubrication; for easy passage of the waste.